How to participate:

 Getting to the campsite:

 Iceland‘s public transportation is expensive and not very efficient.
 We will arrange a minibus trip from Reykjavik to most of our workcamp locations outside of Reykjavik.
 The participants can choose the minibus option to reach the workcamp location or travelling independently using public transport (e.g. buses, flights).
-The minibus fee will be published in the information sheet.
-However, beware that travelling with our minibus is usually the most convenient option.
+The minibus fee is included in the fee for the camp

 Every participant who wishes to take the minibus needs to inform us by email (email@example.com) several days before arriving to Iceland.